scottdbrown/minion-plasmid-consensus/README.md

 #### 1. Copy the raw fast5 data

-First we need to copy the raw fast5 sequence data from the Data drive (on the computer connected to the MinION device) to your own networked working directory.
-While logged in to this computer, copy the entire directory of your sequencing run to a space on your mapped network drive using Windows Robocopy.
+First we need to copy the raw fast5 sequence data from the Data drive (on the computer connected to the MinION device) to your own networked working directory (if you will not be performing the analysis on the same computer).
+Copy the entire directory of your sequencing run to a space on your mapped network drive.
 After the copy is complete, confirm that the directory sizes and number of files are the same on the MinION computer and your working directory.

 #### 2. Set up `config.yaml` file